 The rules governing coverage of the Court of Protection have placed strict restrictions on the media’s ability to report the cases heard.
 This has lead to the Court of Protection being described as a “secret court”.
 In actual fact the Court of Protection is a Superior Court created under the Mental Capacity Act 2005.
 It is there to protect the finances and personal welfare of people who lack the mental capacity to make decisions for themselves.

 Below are the answers to questions we are frequently asked about the Court of Protection.
 If you have a question not included here, or you require further clarification, please do not hesitate to contact us.
 We offer initial advice free of charge and without obligation from one of our specialist solicitors.
-You can call us on 01642 252 828 or use or online contact form below and we will get back to you.
+You can call us on 01642 252 828 or request a call back and one of our highly knowledgeable Court of Protection Solicitors will call you back today.

 What is the Court of Protection?